m2w/talaria/README.md

   commit-based comments please have a look at `extrapolatePathFromPermalink` to ensure that it will work as you expect it to.
+- `CACHE_TIMEOUT` (default 1hr) used to determine whether local data is stale or not.

 You're now done, test the setup to ensure everything is working fine and report any bugs :)